tsteenbe/tsteenbe/README.md

 ## Hi there 👋

-🏢 I’m currently at <a href="http://www.epam.com">EPAM Systems</a> leading its [Open Source Program Office](https://ospodefinition.org) (OSPO) and helping organizations manage open source in a strategic and efficient manner that meets their business needs.
+🏢 I help organizations manage open source in a strategic, safe and efficient manner that meets their business needs.
+Or as I like to put it "How can we do open source at scale and speed whilst staying safe, respect licenses, enable upstream sustainability, and make life easier for our devs?"

+I have been working on answering the above question as an open source project maintainer/contributor of various [projects](#projects) and by sharing my [experiences](#talks) trying to help the open source commmunity move forward.

-🤝 I’m looking to collaborate on open source supply chain (security) and managing open source in organizations.
+🤝 I’m looking to collaborate on open source supply chain (security), [SBOM](https://www.cisa.gov/sbom), and managing open source in organizations.
 Open to speaking opportunities.

 💬 Ask me anything open source, dealing with toddlers or about my two cats 😺